cypherpunk-academy/2064/en/044_2064_Vault breach.md

 Fortunato: "What does Sigur actually do?"

 Lasse: "He programs.
-Again determines some such guard program that waits on a computer for a certain event and then becomes active.
+Again determines some such guard program that waits on a computer for a specific event and then becomes active.
 And until it becomes active, it is so well hidden that it doesn't even find the TAO.
 And after it runs, it erases itself from the computer, and you don't find any traces.
 That's Sigur's specialty.